 … we’re back on the way to Lake Louise.
 Of course we’d had loved to visit Lake O’Hara area.
 A landscape said to be 1 of the most beautiful on earth.
 But you have to reserve for a bus on 1st April each year.
 The guys sell exactly 42 tickets for each day.
 As you surely can imagine all tickets for the whole year are sold within seconds.
 And poor overlanders not determined to the necessary discipline and planning of their trip are simply left outside.
 What a shame.

 Lake Louise: not only a lake, but also a village.
 But just for tourists.
 It seems locals are accepted as service providers only.
 Whatever.
-It’s the hub for some 3.5-4 million tourists a year – with the real tourist season only lasting for some 3-4 month per year.
-Everything is extremly organized to streamline this tourist crowd every day.
+It’s the hub for some 3.5-4 million tourists a year – with the real tourist season only lasting for some 3-4 months per year.
+Everything is extremely organized to streamline this tourist crowd every day.
 Traffic guides at all junctions, strict rules on everything, recommended times for sightseeing (before or after the arrival/departure of huge Chinese tour groups), huge parking lots at the main sights and an even bigger parking far outside with shuttle buses.
 The overflow with a special section for stranded RVs.
 Probably a whole refugee camp for stranded tourists in August, etc.

 Of course there’s also a totally overprized supermarket with a very basic offer, a couple of restaurants serving lousy burgers for $ 50 up.
 And fortunately a few watering holes / eateries for all the victims of this system.